mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 ### NOTES
 Total Time: **110 Minutes** &nbsp; Swim: **2300m**

-COVID woke me up at 0412 with a coughing fit;
+Woke up to a coughing fit at 0412.

-After work, I rode out to Colwood as _Crystal Pool_ is still out of commission.
-Good, **focused effort** in the water and I had a lane all to myself.
-I plugged the workout into my watch with as if it was a 50m pool and I had to edit the activity after the fact.
+After work, I rode back out to _Colwood_.
+Good, **focused swim** and I had a lane all to myself.
+I plugged the workout into my watch incorrectly (50m pool).

-The last 20 minutes of the commute home was in a hail storm which absolutely sucked.
+Caught in a hail storm for the commute home; that absolutely sucked.

 <!---->
 ## TUESDAY FEB 14